friciwolf/Rocket/README.md

  - Scroll support for touchpad, mouse and the mouse wheel
  - Keyboard navigation

+For more information check out the wiki and the release notes.

-Please send in bug reports, development is still in early stage*.
+Please also send in bug reports, development is still in early stage*.
 It has been tested on Kubuntu, but it should also work on any platform with KDE installed.

 # Screenshot Gallery